Maxime-Cllt/DataLint/README.md

 ## 🚀 Overview

-**DataLint** is a production-ready machine learning model designed for the **Perfage** application server.
+**DataLint** is a production-ready machine learning model designed to prevent the ingestion of erroneous or malicious data in CSV files.
 Built with Rust for optimal performance, it provides powerful CSV file validation capabilities by detecting erroneous, malicious, or anomalous data patterns using advanced AI techniques.

 ### ✨ Key Features